intel/ai-reference-models/docs/notebooks/bert_classifier_fine_tuning/README.md

 # BERT Classifier fine tuning using IMDB

-This notebook uses the BERT BFloat16 classifier training scripts from the model zoo to do fine tuning.
-The [IMDB dataset](https://ai.stanford.edu/~amaas/data/sentiment/) is used to do sentiment analysis on movie reviews.
-For more information on the large movie review dataset, please see the
+This notebook uses the BERT classifier training scripts from the model zoo to do fine tuning using the [IMDB movie review sentiment analysis dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
+After fine tuning, the [Intel® Neural Compressor](https://github.com/intel/neural-compressor) is used to do quantization.

-[ACL 2011 paper](https://aclanthology.org/P11-1015/).
+For more information on the large movie review dataset, please see the [ACL 2011 paper](https://aclanthology.org/P11-1015/).

 Steps that the notebook follows: